roshanis/10kings/chapter1_marthanda_varma_revised.md

 "Good," he said.
 "Because whatever we were before, here we are both in the king's service.
 And he does not tolerate divided command."

 He drew a rough map on the table with his finger.
-"Concealed positions here, here, and here.
+"Your musketeers here, here, and here.
 Overlapping fields of fire.
-When we advanced in formation, they cut us down like wheat.
-When we broke formation to find cover, their cavalry appeared on our flanks."
+When we advanced in formation, your first volleys cut us down like wheat.
+When we broke formation to find cover, your cavalry appeared on our flanks."

+"I know," I said.
+"I was the man bringing that cavalry in.
+Tell me what you saw before my horses hit you.
+What made you think you could walk inland without fear of riders at your backs."

+He considered, then tapped the map again.
+"Because on the beaches of Ceylon and Java and Malacca, the men who stood against us were irregulars.
+Brave, undisciplined, slow to reload, careless with powder.
+Your Travancore line looked the same at first, scattered behind trees and low walls.
+But when they rose, they fired by ranks, twice as fast as my veterans.
+They closed and opened formation on command.
+They fought like Europeans who had forgotten to be slow."

-The Travancore forces had not fought like the irregular troops Dutch armies had crushed across Asia.
-These soldiers reloaded faster than Dutch veterans, maintained formation under fire, and fought with European discipline perfected by commanders who understood how to kill Europeans.
+The Travancore soldiers I had ridden beside had not been the irregular troops Dutch armies had crushed across Asia.
+They reloaded faster than Dutch veterans, maintained formation under fire, and fought with European discipline perfected by commanders who understood how to kill Europeans.

-"They rose from hidden positions and came at us with our own methods," De Lannoy said quietly.
+"They used our own methods," De Lannoy said quietly.
 "European weapons, European tactics, but better.
-Faster reloading.
-Tighter formations.
 And they knew the ground like we never could."

 I understood then.
 For years before Colachel, Marthanda Varma had been recruiting European military specialists.
-Portuguese deserters from Cochin and Quilon served as drill instructors and gunsmiths.
-French engineers built his fortifications.
-Local Christian armorers, trained by Portuguese craftsmen, maintained his arsenal of muskets and flintlocks.
+Portuguese deserters from Cochin and Quilon served as drill instructors and gunsmithsLocal Christian armorers, trained by Portuguese craftsmen, maintained his arsenal of muskets and flintlocks.
 He had studied European methods, then hired Europeans to teach his men how to kill Europeans.

 "We tried to withdraw," De Lannoy continued.
 "But their cavalry controlled every escape route.
 They could have slaughtered us all.
 Instead, they let enough of us live to carry the message back: Travancore is not prey.
 In the end only a few dozen of us, barely two dozen European soldiers, were marched in chains to Udayagiri Fort.
 The rest lay dead or fled."